 Wilding Conifer Control

 Wilding pines are one of the biggest threats to New Zealand’s farms and native landscapes.
 If left unchecked, these fast-spreading trees can overrun productive land, smother native ecosystems, and drastically alter our natural environment.
+Effective wilding pine control and plant pest control are vital to protect these areas.

-Wilding conifers spread rapidly, with each tree capable of releasing hundreds of seeds.
-The main species of concern include:
+Wilding conifers spread rapidly, with each tree capable of releasing hundreds of seeds, making ongoing monitoring and control essential for long-term success.

-• Douglas fir • Contorta pine • Scots pine • Radiata pine • Corsican (black) pine |
+| • Douglas fir • Contorta pine • Scots pine • Radiata pine • Corsican (black) pine |

 • Maritime pine • Ponderosa pine • Bishop pine • European larch • Mountain/dwarf mountain pine |